Hybrid Work

 Reinventing the hybrid remote wheel is unnecessary.
 While hybrid remote and other flexible models are relatively new, you don’t have to start from scratch.

-Whether it’s Dropbox’s Virtual First Toolkit, Atlassian’s Team Playbook, or Herman Miller’s Future of Work Insights collection, there’s plenty to be inspired by and learn from.
+Whether it’s Dropbox’s Virtual First Toolkit, Atlassian’s Team Playbook, or Herman Miller’s Future of Work Insights collection, there’s plenty human resources teams can be inspired by and learn from.

 You can also browse Scoop’s FlexIndex to see the hybrid remote policies for thousands of companies.